Culture, Politics & Current Events by David Phinney

 Iraq Revokes Security Contractor Immunity

-What Happened to Saba and Nashat?
+What Happened to Sabah and Nashat?

 Iraq’s Police Training Program Records in Disarray